Miss Hipmunk? Meet Flight Penguin, its founders’ new travel search engine

 Another big difference between Hipmunk and Flight Penguin is that this time around those involved aren’t trying to build the sort of hot startup that could make anybody rich.
 Goldstein and fellow Hipmunk cofounder (and current Reddit CEO) Steve Huffman are providing seed capital, and Goldstein has been working on the idea as a side project along with engineer Sheri Zada, who is also a Hipmunk alum.
 They understand that the universe of people who might be willing to pay for travel search is limited; Goldstein says they’re targeting people who (at least in non-pandemic times) fly between 5 and 10 times a year.

 Still, for a humble Chrome extension, Flight Penguin is not short on ambition.
-Typical extensions modify somebody else’s website—say by tweaking Gmail’s interface—but Flight Penguin is a full-blown experience unto itself.
+Typical extensions modify somebody else’s website—say, by tweaking Gmail’s interface—but Flight Penguin is a full-blown experience unto itself.
 Its search fields and results page are reminiscent of Hipmunk, and it’s aggregating flight and prices in a fashion similar to what Hipmunk once did and other travel search sites such as Kayak still do.
 The main evidence that it’s an extension running on your computer rather than a web application is that you might need to wait a bit longer for results.

 But performing searches locally rather than in the cloud has its advantages, too.
 “Because it’s all running on the client side, the data that we’re getting is exactly the same data that you would see on the airlines’ websites,” Goldstein says.
 “There’s no caching where the flights get out of date because there’s some search that’s being stored for 10 minutes.
 There’s no API weirdness where—we saw this [at Hipmunk]—the airline would show one price on their website, but a different price through their API, and someone would click and the price would go up $70.”